Transborder and Global Human Dynamics - Doctor of Philosophy

 Introduction to Transborder and Global Human Dynamics (co-taught modules)3

-Research Design in Transborder and Global Human Dynamics (Individualized study with committee and colloquium)3
+Research Design in Transborder and Global Human Dynamics (Individualized study with committee)3

 Ethnographic Field Methods3